geodynamics/Rayleigh/doc/source/User_Guide/running.rst

 list of the radii of the domain boundaries, starting with the smallest radius.
 It has one element more than the number of domains.
-This is an example of two radial domains, one covering the radii 1 to 2 with 16 polynomials, the other the radii 2 to 4 with 64 polynomials.
+This is an example of two radial domains, one covering the radii 1 to 2 with 16 radial points, the other the radii 2 to 4 with 64 radial points.

 ::